 For the purpose of this discussion, I do not consider first-person shooter console games to be wargames.

 My primary interest in wargaming is as a tool for understanding historical conflicts, supplementing reading.
 Therefore, I tend to be more interested in the simulation model than in the game as a game.
 It's an important distinction because many people are offended by the thought you may play the Germans in a simulation of the invasion of Normandy, yet would not think twice about your reading of a book or watching of a movie on the subject.
 Their thinking is that playing a game demeans the suffering endured by the people affected by the real event.
 If the first twenty minutes of Saving Private Ryan isn't in poor taste, why would a tactical simulation of the landing on Omaha Beach be in poor taste, considering that each provides you with a different level of understanding of what transpired on June 6, 1944?
 It's fine, and even healthy, to feel so uncomfortable simulating certain conflicts that you refuse to do so because they hit close to home and trigger strong emotions.
-However, it is unfair to condemn people only because they choose to simulate a conflict, read or write a book about a conflict, or watch or make a movie about a conflict.
+It is, however, unfair to condemn people only because they choose to simulate a conflict, read or write a book about a conflict, or watch or make a movie about a conflict.
 And just because someone is willing to play a wargame, read a book, or watch a movie, does not mean that person does not experience strong emotions from doing so.

 Still, many people—even some wargamers—do not see conflict simulation as a form of study.
 I believe that is the root of the recurring debates about the ethics of wargaming.
 Computational simulations of hurricanes that kill hundreds of people and computational simulations of deadly car crashes are no different from simulations of conflicts.
 They all help you understand the simulated phenomenon and explore how different outcomes may result under varying conditions so that you may cope with the real situation more effectively.
-However, if you view them purely as a form of entertainment, then the simulation of events that lead to many deaths will seem tasteless.
+If you view them purely as a form of entertainment, then the simulation of events that lead to many deaths will seem tasteless.

 Also, the temporal proximity of an event affects the perceptions of many critics.
 TV producers can incorporate current conflicts into their shows without an uproar from their viewers.
 Yet, if a wargame publisher produces a simulation of a current event, they are condemned by many wargamers as being insensitive.
 If we were more willing to study current events through simulation (more so the events leading to conflicts, geopolitical interactions, and similar strategic factors rather than tactical combat), we would be better equipped to identify effective and ineffective decision-making by our elected officials.
 Speculations based on gut feeling are no substitute for informed opinions derived from comprehensive study.
 Simulation is an aid to study, but not a substitute.
 The results of a simulation—given that they can deviate significantly from reality—are often less important than understanding the processes modeled by the simulation.
 If you can discern why a simulation produces aberrant results, then you gain a deeper understanding of the simulated matter even if the simulation is useless as a predictive tool.
 In general, conflict simulations are poor predictive tools, even when their constituent models are accurate.
 That is because you cannot predict the human decisions and reactions that drive the real processes.
 As a result, they make good contingency planning tools (e.g., under a particular set of circumstances a particular result is likely to arise that we should prepare to handle).
 This characteristic is also true of weather simulation.
 For example, it is never 100% certain that a snow storm will materialize as predicted, but local municipalities still prepare for the contingency and have snow removal equipment ready to go.
 A hurricane may not follow a predicted path or hit land with the strength predicted, but evacuations will still be planned.